Eyevinn/autovmaf-api/README.md

 }
 ```

-If the `pipeline` and `encodingSettingsUrl` haven't been set it will use the default settings that can be found in `src/resources`.
+If the `pipelineUrl` and `encodingSettingsUrl` haven't been set it will use the default settings that can be found in `src/resources`.

 The `/autoabr/result/:output` (output is the output specified in the job JSON) will download and process all resulting VMAF files from AWS and return the result.
 This process can take a while depending on how many resolutions and bitrates that have been measured.
 This means that the response from the endpoint can take several seconds.